Thoma Bravo to take Compuware private in $2.5 billion deal

 The company also started quarterly cash dividends as part of its efforts to create value but said on Tuesday it would discontinue the payouts immediately due to the buyout offer.

-Elliott Management, which owns about 9.5 percent of the company, said on Tuesday it would vote in favour of the deal.
+Elliott Management, which owns about 9.5 percent of the company, said on Tuesday it would vote in favor of the deal.

 Jefferies, Credit Suisse and Deutsche Bank have agreed to provide debt financing for the deal.